Nick2bad4u/Uptime-Watcher-Docusaurus/docs/electron/electron/services/database/SettingsRepository/classes/SettingsRepository.md

 #### Throws

-Error When database operations fail
+Error when database operations fail.

 #### Remarks

 **IMPORTANT**: This method must be called within an existing transaction context.

 **Error Handling**: Uses prepared statements which may throw on constraint violations or database errors.
 All exceptions are propagated to the calling transaction context for proper rollback handling.

 **Performance**: Uses prepared statements for optimal bulk insert performance.